-If you need additional assistance, or resources that are in a different part of the state, check out other programs below.
-CHS is not affiliated with these organizations.
+In addition to the resources noted above, pet owners should check out other programs below.
+CHS is not affiliated with any of these organizations.
 You will need to contact them directly to find out if you qualify for services.

 RedRover